siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/MicrosoftSSIS/overview.md

 ### Compatibility

-This plug-in requires version 6.0.1 or later of IBM UrbanCode Deploy.
+This plug-in requires version 6.0.1 or later of IBM DevOps Deploy.

-This plug-in is supported to run on all operating systems that are supported by the IBM UrbanCode Deploy agent.
+This plug-in is supported to run on all operating systems that are supported by the IBM DevOps Deploy agent.

 ### Installation

 No special steps are required for installation.
-See [Installing plug-ins in IBM UrbanCode Deploy](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins "Installing plug-ins in UrbanCode Deploy").
+See [Installing plug-ins in IBM DevOps Deploy](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins "Installing plug-ins in DevOps Deploy").

 ### History